 • Check with your local Better Business Bureau and the Pennsylvania State Attorney General's Office to see if there are any complaints against the Contractor.
 In cases such as Asbestos Abatement and Radon Mitigation, where licenses are required, check with the appropriate State Licensing agency to ensure the contractor holds the necessary licenses and is in good standing.

-• Make sure that the Contractor is properly insured for the services that they perform.
+• Make sure that the Contractor is properly insured for the services that they will be performing.
 Keep in mind that a Contractor's General Liability Insurance Policy is often insufficient, as specialty insurance coverage may be necessary to properly protect you from claims arising from the contractor's work.
 Companies performing Water Mitigation and Mold Remediation for instance also must have Pollution Liability Insurance.
-This insurance provides coverage to you should your property be improperly mitigated and as a result mold contamination occurs.
+This insurance provides coverage to you should your property be improperly mitigated and mold develops.
 The Contractor's General Liability Insurance Policy does not protect you from this exposure.
 Without this additional insurance, you will not be properly protected.
+The same stands for Asbestos Abatement, as improper removal by an unlicensed contractor could make you personally responsible for the cost of addressing the resulting contamination.
+Their insurance coverage will not cover work illegally performed by them.Red Flags:

 • The Contractor asks you to pay the entire balance up front (1/3 to 1/2 down is customary depending on the project).